Why does the Elizabeth Tower (Big Ben) need to be renovated?

 It will be necessary to cover the clock dials whilst carrying out repair work and maintenance to the glass, and metalwork, and whilst removing the hands.
 We will aim to cover the dials in succession, each one for as short a time as possible.
 Throughout the project we will aim to ensure at least one working clock face is visible.

 Will the bells still sound?

-On Monday 21 August 2017 following the 12 noon chimes Big Ben’s bongs will temporarily cease.
-While vital restoration work takes place, the Great Bell’s world famous striking and chiming will be paused until 2021 to ensure the safety of those working in the Tower.
+On Monday 21 August 2017 following the 12 noon chimes Big Ben’s bongs temporarily ceased.
+While vital restoration work takes place, the Great Bell’s world famous striking and chiming was paused until 2021 to ensure the safety of those working in the Tower.
 Parliament’s specialist clock mechanics will ensure that Big Ben can still bong for important national events such as New Year’s Eve and Remembrance Sunday.